In the true spirit of Christmas, I'm here to report how disappointing Colorado Christmas attractions can be.

 New "Elf on the Shelf" elves for purchase:

-While Jenessa took the girls to wait in line for pony rides, I took the boys for a walk through a statue graveyard display.
-Evan randomly chose statues and popped a squat.
-Also free!
+While Jenessa took the girls to wait in line for pony rides, I took the boys for a walk through a statue Dawson felt a bit dejected and asked if he could join the fun.

 I'm not sure where he gets his personality.
 My guess is Abraham Lincoln.
 I'm pretty sure he's in our bloodline.